bulletmark/gnucash-select/README.md

 [GnuCash][GNUC].

 This utility was created on a Linux desktop.
-I am not sure how well it works on Windows/Mac, raise an issue here if necessary.
+I am not sure how well it works on macOS or Windows, raise an issue here if necessary.
 The latest version and documentation is available at https://github.com/bulletmark/gnucash-select.